 - Access to information.
 The project liaison, or another company contact, will provide access to the resources and data necessary to complete the project and will connect the student group with other relevant stakeholders in the company, as deemed necessary.

 - Contribution.
-For companies not already affiliated with EGAL as a corporate partner, projects are staffed for a gift of $10,000 per MBA project (Fall) and $5,000 per undergraduate project (Spring).
-Companies needing fee accommodation should contact email@example.com.
+For companies not already affiliated with EGAL as a corporate partner, projects are staffed for a gift between $2,000-$5,000 (to be discussed).
+Accessibility is extremely important to us, if your company needs fee accommodation contact firstname.lastname@example.org.

 What does your company get?

-- A dedicated team of student leaders.
+- A dedicated team of Equity Fluent Leaders.
 Working in teams of 3-5, students enrolled in this course are accustomed to developing innovative solutions to ambiguous challenges and will harness new ideas to create value for your company.
 Students generate a final presentation and report delivered to your company.

 - Access.
 Student teams work closely with companies and are often asked to present at company headquarters.
 Your select group of students also includes potential hires.
 Projects also represent a great stepping stone for further engagement with the Center for Equity, Gender, and Leadership.